defi-wonderland/smock/docs/source/index.rst

-Lopt Documentation
+Smock Documentation
 ==================

-lopt is a utility package that can generate mock Solidity contracts in the form of :code:`fakes` and :code:`mocks`.
+smock is a utility package that can generate mock Solidity contracts in the form of :code:`fakes` and :code:`mocks`.

 Some benefits
 -------------